alexkulpe/alexkulpe.github.io/_publications/a-bound-on-the-quantum-value-of-compiled-nonlocal-games.md

 ---
-title: "A bound on the quantum value of compiled nonlocal games "
+title: "A bound on the quantum value of compiled nonlocal games"
 collection: publications
 category: preprint
 permalink: /publication/a-bound-on-the-quantum-value-of-nonlocal-games